Learn how to become a proofreader, and make money from correcting errors.

 HOW TO GET STARTED?

-Now that you already know how to become a proofreader, and that you are already done with familiarizing and understanding proofreading, what to do next?
+Now that you already know the process on how to become a proofreader, and that you are already done with familiarizing and understanding proofreading, what to do next?

 Well, it’s time to find a job!